 There are 44 phonemes (sounds) in the English alphabetic code, but only 26 single letters.
 Children first learn one way to read these sounds, then learn to read the same sounds but with alternative graphemes (the written symbol which represents the sound).

 In Read Write Inc phonic books are closely matched to their phonic knowledge and ‘tricky’ words (those words which cannot be sounded out).
 As children re-read stories their fluency increases.

 Reading at Oaktree

 We have a wide range of reading scheme books to support the early development of reading.
-All our early reading books are number banded in reception and colour banded in Key Stage 1.
-Children are given 3 reading books a week, parents are asked to read these with their children and to sign their home – school reading diary.
-Children are assessed in order to match the right band to their reading abilities so reading can be practiced at home with confidence.
+All our early reading books are carefully sorted to match the right band to their reading abilities so reading can be practised at home with confidence.
+Parents are asked to read these with their children and to sign their home – school reading diary.
 The majority of books within the early book bands can be decoded using phonics skills and knowledge.
-At the very early stage of learning, children will practice telling stories through pictures and progress to following a text with their finger, while an adult reads a story.
+At the very early stage of learning, children will practice telling stories through pictures.

 In Key Stage 1, book marks are sent home with suggestions as to how parents can support their children with reading, through questioning.

-Those children who are not making expected progress in reading or, who are finding it difficult to maintain progress are given extra support through interventions such as reading recovery or better reading partners.
+Those children who are not making expected progress in reading or, who are finding it difficult to maintain progress are given extra support through targeted interventions.

 We encourage pupils to develop a love of reading.
 All classrooms have attractive reading areas with a range of quality texts.
 Children in Key Stage 1 also have access to a shared reading area.
 Teachers read stories for enjoyment and we regularly encourage interest in reading through book topics and whole school book events.